SFU-CMPT-201/lecture-notes/08-synchronization.md

 ## Locks (Mutexes)

 * Consider the data race example discussed previously.
-Updating `cnt` is not a single operation but consists of multiple sub-operations, e.g., reading from memory, adding `1` to `cnt`, and writing it back to memory.
+Updating `cnt` may appear to be a single operation but in reality, it consists of multiple sub-operations, e.g., reading from memory, adding `1` to `cnt`, and writing it back to memory.
 Thus, if you have multiple threads updating `cnt` concurrently, these sub-operations run concurrently as well, which means that the sub-operations from different threads interleave and mix up with each other during their execution.
 This mix-up of sub-operations is the main source of unexpected/inaccurate results as discussed previously.
 * To avoid this, we need to be able to prevent this mix-up of sub-operations from different threads.
 * A lock or a mutex (for *mut*ual *ex*clusion) is a primitive that gives us this ability.
 * Generally, a lock mechanism consists of the following three things.